alberand/Blog/content/hc-05_connect_to_linux.md

-Title: How to connect HC-05 module to Linux
+Title: How to connect HC-05 to Linux PC
 Date: 23.03.2020
 Modified: 23.03.2020
 Status: published